 - Resources, infrastructure and construction

-- Electrical and construction
+- Electrical and construction or plumbing

 - Construction and plumbing

-- Engineering and marine
+- Engineering and maritime

 - Engineering (metal fabrication) and automotive vocational preparation